Homeschooling in Nebraska: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Nebraska?

-Nebraska requires instruction in: Other, History, Language Arts, Math, Science.
+Nebraska requires instruction in: Health, History, Language Arts, Math, Science.

 What ages are covered by compulsory education in Nebraska?